Jorg Schreuders

 Jorg Schreuders (born 9 September 2004) is a Dutch professional footballer who plays as a midfielder for FC Groningen.
+Born in Singapore, he represents the Netherlands under-21 side.

 Club career

 Early career

 Born in Singapore, Schreuders began playing in the youth of Be Quick 1887 and joined the FC Groningen youth academy in 2015.
 In 2022, he signed his first professional contract with FC Groningen for two years until June 2024, with an additional year extension.
 At the end of 2022 he was called up for the senior team to join them in their mid-season training camp in Spain.

 FC Groningen

 On 15 April 2023, Schreuders made his first team debut, against RKC Waalwijk.
 He started as a substitution, but he got subbed on during the second half for Tomáš Suslov.
 Two weeks later, on his second appearance, he debuted as a starter, against Go Ahead Eagles.
 He started as a right-back, because first choice right back Damil Dankerlui was injured.
 FC Groningen drew against Go Ahead Eagles, which meant that they were officially demoted to the Keuken Kampioen Divisie.

 In March 2024 FC Groningen decided to make use of Schreuders' contract option for a further year, which meant that his contract will expire in June 2025.
 In the end of the 2023–24 season, FC Groningen got promoted back to the Eredivisie after a thrilling last match day against Roda JC Kerkrade for a direct promotion.
 Schreuders scored the second goal.